oshelton/VSU2DFrameworkProjects/readme.md

 # VSU 2D Frameowrk Projects - Archived

 **WARNING**: This code almost certainly does not compile; even if you took the time to update everything to a more recent version of Visual Studio.
 It is here for illustrative and historical purposes.
 Dependencies are provided in a .7z if you're feeling particularly brave and want to give it a go though.
+The project files supplied are for [Code::Blocks](https://www.codeblocks.org/) I believe, but are over 10 years old.

 The projects within this repo were created for a handful of honors classes I took at Valdosta State University (2006-2010).